codio/knowledge/source/instructors/setupcourses/modify-assignments.rst

 2. Find the student and click the **3 blue dot** button on the right.
 3. Click the **Reset** button.
 4. Enter the confirmation code and then click **Yes** to confirm the reset.
+5. You can also allow your students to :ref:`reset their own assignments <student-reset>`.

 Reset assignment for all students
 ---------------------------------